South Lancaster housing update

 Even if all of the ‘empty homes’ were to be returned to full use tomorrow, they wouldn’t be enough to address the housing need of current residents (which was 6,185 homes in 2017), let alone meet projected population growth.

-Q. What is 5-year housing supply & why does it matter?
+Q5.
+What is five-year housing land supply & why does it matter?

-5-year housing supply compares how many dwellings the local plan says should be delivered over 5 years (plus previous under-delivery & a buffer) to how many dwellings can reasonably be expected to be completed in the next 5 years.
+Five-year housing land supply compares how many dwellings the local plan says should be delivered over five years (plus previous under-delivery & a buffer) to how many dwellings can reasonably be expected to be completed in the next five years.

 This matters because if a district can’t demonstrate a 5-year housing supply, local planning policies are overridden by a national “presumption in favour of sustainable development”.